LittleTimmy52/LittleTimmy52/README.md

 - 👋 Hi, I’m @LittleTimmy52
-- 👀 I’m interested in nothing really
+- 👀 I’m interested in making my game not 100% pure garbage, Space Astronomy2, and Rust.
-- 🌱 I’m currently learning c# and soon ill try out html
+- 🌱 I’m currently learning c#, Lua, and soon ill try out html
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me discord.
 If you didn't join mine it's https://discord.gg/xmhVVZp8te